 - Venice Sightseeing Walking Tour with a Local Guide

-- Venice Canal Cruise: 2-Hour Grand Canal and Secret Canals Small Group Tour by Boat
+- Venice Canal Cruise: 2-Hour Grand Canal and Secret Canals Small-Group Tour by Boat

 Florence – 2 Days

-From Venice, it’s time to visit Florence, a city that’s world famous for its supreme Renaissance-era architecture and artwork.
+From Venice, it’s time to visit Florence, a city that’s world-famous for its supreme Renaissance-era architecture and artwork.
 It’s a three-hour drive, or you can make use of the excellent high-speed rail network during your 10 day trip to Italy itinerary, and travel to Florence in comfort in just two hours.

-Florence is home to the iconic Duomo, a cathedral which dominates the skyline and which offers excellent views over the city when you first arrive.
+Florence is home to the iconic Duomo, a cathedral that dominates the skyline and which offers excellent views over the city when you first arrive.
 Florence is the perfect city for history and culture lovers, as the many wonderful galleries and museums display some of the most famous works of art in Europe.

 This was the birthplace of the Renaissance movement during the medieval era, and a visit to the Galleria dell’Accademia will bring you face to face with Michelangelo’s David, one of the most famous sculptures in the world.

 There are beautiful piazzas to explore, you can learn about the powerful Medici family that left a lasting legacy in the city, and you can enjoy some great food and wine during your stay here.